 A sales representative is a popular job for highly ambitious people who love hitting challenging targets.
-It is never easy to achieve a quota, but these experts do their best to help their companies thrive.
+It is never easy to achieve a quota, but these experts do their best to help any B2B lead generation company thrive.

 In short, B2B outside sales representatives are more focused on face-to-face meetings with their targets, while the inside ones make numerous calls, rarely leaving the office.